IAMAl/BLASEngine/notes/ISA/isa.md

 	    - 01		Greater than
 	    - 10		Lesser than or Equal
 	    - 11		Not Equal
+- 01		Set Mask
+	- Opcode [1:0]
+	    - 00 Set Mask All One
 		- 01 Reserved
-- 10		Reserved
+		- 1x Reserved
 - 11		Mask Handle
     - Opcode [1:0]
-	    - 00 Set Mask All One
-		- 01 Enable Masked Operation
+		- 00 Enable Masked Operation
-		- 10 Disable Masked Operation
+		- 01 Disable Masked Operation
+		- 10 Reserved
-		- 11 Set Mask by Comparing
+		- 11 Set Mask by True of Follower Comparing
+- 11		Reserved

 ## 4. Logic/Shift/Rotate [1:0]